There are two types of people: those who pack their things two days before going on vacation and those who do it two hours before leaving home.

 Fill out your checks in advance to prevent anyone from stealing money from you.

-This was a list of things you must carry in your wallet and those that you shouldn’t carry with you.
+That was a list of things you must carry in your wallet and those you shouldn’t carry with you.
 Have you ever regretted having or not having carried something important on vacation?